 The direct effects will show how many thousand tons of extra

-greenhouse gases will be produced with each millions of euros of extra
+greenhouse gases will be emitted per million euros of output at basic

 to inter-industry matrix of Belgium.
 We will only print the top five